mesosphere/dcos-docs-site/pages/1.13/release-notes/1.13.0/index.md

 This change also aligns the authentication architectures between DC/OS Enterprise and DC/OS Open Source.
 The HTTP API for service account management ans service authentication is now the same for both DC/OS Enterprise and DC/OS Open Source.
 For both DC/OS Enterprise and DC/OS Open Source clusters, the DC/OS authentication token is a JSON Web Token (JWT) of type RS256.
 This JWT authentication token can be validated by any component in the system after consulting the IAM services JSON Web Key Set (JWKS) endpoint.

 ## Monitoring and metrics for cluster operations
 This release extends DC/OS cluster monitoring capabilities and the metrics you can collect and report for DC/OS components.
-The enhancements to monitoring and metrics provide you with better visibility into cluster operations, activity, and performance through DC/OS itself and as input to Promethus, Grafana, and other services.
+The enhancements to monitoring and metrics provide you with better visibility into cluster operations, activity, and performance through DC/OS itself and as input to Prometheus, Grafana, and other services.

-### Monitoring
+### Monitoring service
 - The DC/OS monitoring service (`dcos-monitoring`) can be configured to use DC/OS storage service (DSS) volumes to store time-series data. <!--(DCOS-47725)-->

     With this release, you can store the information collected by the DC/OS monitoring service (`dcos-monitoring`) in the profile-based storage provided by the DC/OS Storage Service.
 By using the DC/OS Storage Service to store the monitoring data used in Prometheus queries and Grafana dashboards, you can improve the performance and reliability of the Prometheus and Grafana monitoring components.